Stanford School of Medicine

-In 2004 two new official forms to choose from were devised by the Office of Emergency Services to report domestic abuse to law enforcement.
+In 2004 two new official forms were devised by the Office of Emergency Services (OES) to report domestic abuse to law enforcement.
+In 2009 these forms were renamed (but the content is the same) when the OES became the California Emergency Management Agency (CalEMA).

-• Single page, lists state law required data with small size empty space to detail injuries (you can attach additional pages).
+• Single page, lists state law required data with small size empty space to detail injuries (you can attach additional pages, such as a Body Map).

 • It is helpful to describe location, depth, direction, character and appearance of each injury.